deeplearninc/relaax/docs/Algorithms.md

     input:
         shape: [42, 42]             # shape of the incoming state from an environment
         history: 4                  # number of consecutive states to stack for input
-        use_convolutions: true      # set to True to use convolution layers after input
+        use_convolutions: true      # set to True to process input by convolution layers

     output:
         continuous: false           # set to True to use continuous Actor